Skip to main content

 Overview and Research

-I am currently a Teaching Fellow in the department, providing lecturing, seminar teaching and tutorials on a range of undergraduate and postgraduate modules.
+I am Assistant Professor in the department, providing lecturing, seminar teaching and tutorials on a range of undergraduate and postgraduate modules.
 My primary research interest is in medieval and early Tudor drama, and especially interdisciplinary approaches to premodern performance history.
 I also have research interest in late medieval material culture (e.g. cloth and clothing) and late medieval language contact.

-At present, I am preparing a monograph on Performing Disability in Premodern Britain for ARC Humanities Press, to be published in 2024.
+My book on Performing Disability in Medieval and Early Modern Britain was published by ARC Humanities Press in the spring of 2024.
 This major study of performance history examines the nature and socialisation of 'disabled' performers in the medieval and early Tudor records.
 It takes a new approach to the study of the evidence for, and conceptualisation of 'impairment', as a performative act, in the premodern records and play texts.
 The study sheds new light on historic performance culture, reflecting on what that culture might tell us about the continued 'othering' of disability in society today.
+For more information, see the ARC Humanities website here

 I am also co-editing (with Professor John McKinnell) the Records of Early English Drama series for County Durham.
 The first traunch of this substantial collection of records for performance in the county are due to be published by REED, Toronto within the next two years (https://ereed.library.utoronto.ca/).
 For more on this long-running international series, see https://reed.utoronto.ca/.